Takeout food gets a pretty bad rap, while cooking at home is held up as the ideal way for everyone to take control of their health.

 Still, you don’t need to resign yourself to unhealthy choices the moment you reach for your phone.
 With a little knowledge and some strategy, it is entirely possible to get a healthy takeout meal so you can get back to conquering that to-do list.

-What to Look for in Healthy Takeout Food
+What to Look for in Healthy Takeout from a Fast Casual Restaurant

 1. Prioritize and Compromise